 In my search for the best boutique hotel in Singapore, I found three hotels that are in different parts of the city.
 All three locations are still very central and each hotel has their own unique characteristics which I love.

-3 best boutique hotels in Singapore
+3 best boutique hotels in Singapore for solo travellers

 There are obviously more than three boutique hotels in Singapore.
 But through my research, I found many boutique hotels with very small rooms.
-I wasn’t convinced to try them so I picked the ones I think that would be great for solo travellers, which is how I derived at my three choices.
+I wasn’t convinced to try them so I picked the ones I think would be great for solo travellers, which is how I derived my three choices.

-I’ve stayed at each one of these boutique hotels myself and really like them all.
+I’ve stayed at each one of these boutique hotels myself and like them all.
 They are excellent for anyone who is travelling alone.
 And these recommended hotels can also be great for staycations as well.